 The experiences of a musician for hire are the same the world over.
-A never ending uncertainty concerning every single gig and added to that a general scense of weirdness surrounding almost every gig.
+A never-ending uncertainty concerning every single gig and added to that a general sense of weirdness surrounding almost every gig.
 Here’s a tale that gives you a taste.

-Once a year on the 15th of December I get a phone call.
-The man on the other end of the line is a fat, very wealth restaurateur who never has any idea who I am despite the fact the fact he has called me every year on this exact date for the last 5 years.
+Once a year, on the 15th of December, I get a phone call.
+The man on the other end of the line is a fat, very wealthy restaurateur who never has any idea who I am despite the fact he has called me every year on this exact date for the last 5 years.

-“Ah good, hi Kynan, you don’t know me , Adam Simmons gave me your number.
-You see we have a new years bash at my house every year, lots of fun, my wife likes to have a brass band at it, I want Adam Simmons but it seems he’s very busy, he’s very good that guy I love listening to him.
-Anyway he tells me you might be able to organise something.
-Is that something you could do.
-Get my wife a brass band for my New Years bash.”
+“Ah, good.
+Hi Kynan, you don’t know me.
+Adam Simmons gave me your number.
+You see, we have a new years bash at my house every year, lots of fun, my wife likes to have a brass band at it, I want Adam Simmons, but it seems he’s swamped.
+He’s an excellent guy, that Adam.
+I love listening to him.
+Anyway, he tells me you might be able to organize something.
+Is that something you could do?
+Get my wife a brass band for my New Years’ bash.”

-“Good good good, now get some trumpets saxophones drums the whole lot play some music, have a drink you’ll love it.
+“Good good good, now go get some trumpets, saxophones drums the whole lot play some music, have a drink you’ll love it.
 Now I want American Patrol – you know that song Da Da Da dumda da.
-Of course you know it, the wife loves it so play that oh and also the Peter Gun tune play that.
+Of course, you know it, the wife loves it, so play that oh and also the Peter Gun tune play that.
 I don’t care what else you play.
-Actually if you just want to play those two and just keep playing them that’s fine with me, especially that Peter Gun.
+Actually, if you just want to play those two and keep playing them, that’s fine with me, especially Peter Gun.
 What do you play?”

-“Oh right oh, ok, bring one of those along…and some drums saxophones, oh I’m sure you know what your doing, just get American Patrol OK.
-Right see you then but 11.”
+“Oh right, oh, OK, bring one of those along…and some drums saxophones, oh I’m sure you know what you’re doing, just get American Patrol, OK.
+Right, see you then but 11.”

 And the phone goes dead.

-This conversation isn’t all that dissimilar to any other weird gig promoter who has his own delusional ideas of what makes a great event except that it comes around like clockwork every year, word for word, and no matter what I try to do each year big Alf blocks me out of his memory without blocking the routine.
+This conversation comes around like clockwork every year, word for word, and no matter what I try to do each year, big Alf blocks me from his memory without blocking the routine.

-So I make a few phone calls get a baritone sax, a trumpet, and two marching band drummers and we show up to his mansion at about 11.00 on new years.
+So I make a few phone calls get a baritone sax, a trumpet, and two marching band drummers, and we show up at his mansion at about 11.00 on New Year.

-The party atmosphere is unchanging from year to year, about 15 people sitting around looking fairly unenthused despite the surrounding madness.
-When we enter the house pushing past the collection of choristers that are lining the staircase getting ready for their set Alf come s striding up, arm outstretched, huge feathers sticking out of what must be regarded in some quarters as a hat, shirt open revealing the grey haired mat on his leather chest.
+The party atmosphere is unchanging from year to year, with about 15 people sitting around looking fairly unenthused despite the surrounding madness.
+When we enter the house, pushing past the collection of choristers that are lining the staircase getting ready for their set Alf come s striding up, arm outstretched, huge feathers sticking out of what must be regarded in some quarters as a hat, shirt open revealing the grey haired mat on his leather chest.

-“Right heres the routine after the choir finishes you guys come on for about an hour set, that be right with you?
-Great what do you think of my hat.
-I got this this at the set of Pricilla Queen of the dessert.
-I’ll put my fire mans hat on in a while.
-Help yourself to anything, You want to come out and see my Lamborghini?
-What do you think of my chandelier, had it imported from Italy I hate it.
+“Right, heres the routine.
+After the choir finishes, you guys come on for about an hour set, that be right with you?
+Great, what do you think of my hat?
+I got this at the set of Pricilla Queen of the Desert.
+I’ll put my fireman’s hat on in a while.
+Help yourself to anything; you want to come out and see my Lamborghini?
+What do you think of my chandelier?
+Had it imported from Italy, I hate it.
 I’ve got some costumes I want you to wear, go get changed in that spare bedroom.
-The chandelier cost me thousands, hundreds of thousand, the wife wanted it.
-See you when your ready.”
-Even with his huge fat voice he still has to speak louder than usual to bellow over the police bagpipe and drum band he has performing in the kitchen.
-This seems like no place for a police outfit unless you were wearing a skirt which this ones conveniently are.
+The chandelier cost me thousands, hundreds of thousands.
+The wife wanted it.
+See you when you’re ready.”

-And come out charging determined to blow the 15 drowsily drunk guests off there feet.
-We start with a calypso number which on its conclusion draws an immediate response from Alf
+And come out charging, determined to blow the 15 drowsily drunk guests off their feet.
+We start with a calypso number that draws an immediate response from Alf at its conclusion.